MiyuShiba-Dev/spotfiydownloader/README.md

 ## TAKE NOTE THIS STILL CURRENTLY SCUFF DEVELOPMENT.
-You are require to use [node.js] runtime.
+You are require to use *node.js* ver 20.9.0 runtime. - https://nodejs.org/en/

 ## Features
 Support Spotify's Tracks, Album and Playlist